 Over 2,700 of you signed the petition to Council to fight against Scheme Amendment 35 and we've nearly reached 4,000 signatures on LPS5.
 Just brilliant!

 You Forced the Council to Reconsider their Agenda

 The massive show of people power, along with a lot of work from Save Rokeby South volunteers has made the Council accept the need for a new precinct plan for the Rokeby South area, that is properly designed, in consultation with all stakeholders.
 Find out more here

 Subscribe and Stay Updated

-To keep up with the latest happenings, including the decision on Scheme Amendment 35 that Council will make in a few weeks, sign up and be the first in the know.
+To keep up with the latest happenings, subscribe and be the first in the know.
 We promise not to bombard you with emails!